 Outcome 3: Operational procedures and capacity of the Greek Asylum Service and Appeal Committees improved

 This project is implemented by UNHCR Greek office.
 Although the project expenditures are eligible as from 01/04/2019 the project contract signed on 24/01/2020 and ends on February 2020.
+An advance Payment to UNHCR has been disbursed of 1.200.000€ on 10-11/2/2020.
 According to the contract agreement with the Project Promoter Chapter 6. par 1.“The Project Promoter shall submit a final Project Report to the Fund Operator in a format provided by the Fund Operator, in order to provide…” and Chapter 6. par.
 2. “The final Project Report shall be submitted to the Fund Operator within three (3) months after completion of the Project and no later than 31/7/2024, if applicable”.

 To that end, the Project Promoter has not reported any results to the Fund Operator yet.